needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlatformText.md

 It's important to note that this component is not in any way compatible with `TextMesh Pro`.
 You will need to decide if you want to use one or the other.
 Any attempt to assign them both to the same `GameObject` will result in an error, and the removal of the PolySpatial component.

 ## TMP Font Serialization

 Because font assets are big, and there are many dependencies in each asset, there is no good way to get the font asset over to the platform side.
-The solution presented here relies on Unity JSON serialziation coupled with replacement of instance ids with asset ids.
+The solution presented here relies on Unity JSON serialization coupled with replacement of instance ids with asset ids.
 When the platform instance gets one of these serialized assets, it will basically do the reverse asset->instance id replacement using local assets previously sent to it.
-In this way we maintain no only the original font info, but all linkages to weight table instances and fallback instances.
+In this way we maintain not only the original font info, but all linkages to weight table instances and fallback instances.

 ## About fonts and matching